Some of the links listed require Adobe Acrobat Reader to view, download the reader for free.

 Carrie Anderson has made and continues to make a difference for our students here at Purdue.
 We commend her for the impact she is having on students with food allergies and the awareness she is spreading at our campus and at the national level.

 Student - Mallory Chua

-Mallory Chua, who goes by “Mel,” is a first-year doctoral student in Engineering Education.
+Mallory Chua, who goes by “Mel,” was a first-year doctoral student in Engineering Education when she received her Focus Award.
 After receiving a degree in electrical and computer engineering, Ms. Chua worked as an engineer in several open source companies.
 When professors kept asking her how their students could work on her projects, she created summer workshops to teach faculty the open-source concept.
 This led her back to school.
 Her area of research itself is about accessibility – it focuses on enabling access to engineering knowledge through incorporating radical transparency practices from Free and Open Source communities into the course design processes of faculty members.

 Ms. Chua reminds us that there is one world and we all experience it in a different way.
 In her words, “There are billions of us out here, all interacting with the universe in our own ways – a multiplicity of ways of hearing, seeing, moving, thinking feeling … and to simplify things into ‘this is the hearing world and you are either deaf or hearing in it,’ is to miss out on a lot of richness as to what the world is and who people are.
 Be aware of how you’re experiencing the world, and be aware that everyone you meet has their own experience of the universe, and that you don’t actually need to carve that universe into categories like “able/disabled” or “young/old” or “male/female” in order to experience and interact with it.”

 Ms. Chua is a dynamic and enthusiastic student who has made a significant impact by educating others about hearing loss.
 We are glad she is a part of the Purdue community.